edibotopic/edibotopic-website/content/notes/inverseproblems.md

 {% end %}

 {% tip(header="Solving an Inverse Problem") %}
-May require its conversion into a set of forward problems.
+May require its conversion into a tractable set of forward problems.
 {% end %}

-If we want to work on something important or revolutionary we should seek new inverse problems.
+If we want to work on something important or revolutionary we should seek out new inverse problems.
-At the same time we whould be wary of metaphorical thinking and other [blockers](@/notes/blockers.md) that can needlessly multiply the inverse problems we need to solve.
+At the same time we need to be wary of metaphorical thinking and other [blockers](@/notes/blockers.md) that can needlessly multiply the inverse problems that we need to solve.